Probolinggo Regency: Current

 Notes: (a) excluding the village of Besuk, which has a post code of 67283.

 (b) comprises 5 urban kelurahan (Semampir, Patokan, Sidomukti, Kraksaan Wetan and Kandangjati Kulon) and 13 rural desa.

 (c) includes the offshore island of Pulau Giliketapang.

+There are 11 districts in the west of the regency, with the city of Probolinggo providing a focus - these are Sukapura, Sumber, Kuripan, Bantaran, Leces, Tegalsiwalan, Dringu, Wonomerto, Lumbank, Tongas and Sumberasih Districts.
+The other 13 districts are in the east of the regency, centred on Kraksaan District.